LeilaniKunde/rules_cc/ISSUE_TEMPLATE.md

-> ATTENTION!
+>!ATTENTION!
 Please read and follow:
 > - if this is a _question_ about how to build / test / query / deploy using Bazel, ask it on StackOverflow instead: https://stackoverflow.com/questions/tagged/bazel
 > - if this is a _discussion starter_, send it to bazel-discuss@googlegroups.com or cc-bazel-discuss@googlegroups.com
 > - if this is a _bug_ or _feature request_, fill the form below as best as you can.

-### Description of the problem / feature request:
+ ## Description of the problem / feature request:

 > Replace this line with your answer.